Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 This is the one area where I genuinely wished TickTalk had made a bigger improvement.
 The TickTalk 4 was also IP67, and upgrading to at least IP68 or ideally 5 ATM would have removed the last major reason families consider alternatives.

-In practical terms: My son wears the watch in rain and washes his hands with it on without issue.
+In practical terms: Our tester wears the watch in rain and washes his hands with it on without issue.
 He has splashed around in puddles with no problems.
 But it comes off before the pool, before the beach, and before water balloon fights get too intense.

 If your kid swims regularly, this matters.
 The Garmin Bounce at 5 ATM is genuinely swimproof and can be worn in the pool without a second thought.
 If your kid does not swim much or you are fine with a "take it off for the pool" rule, the IP67 rating is perfectly adequate for daily life.
 Our best waterproof smartwatches for kids guide covers the full range of water-resistant options.